lannonbr/Portfolio/content/blog/2020-03-10-followup-friday-automation/index.md

 ---
 title: 'Creating a Twilio SMS Workflow for Follow-up Friday listings'
-date: '2020-03-09'
+date: '2020-03-10'
 description: 'How I used GitHub Actions and tools like Twilio to automate the process of adding items to a follow-up list'
 keywords:
   - GitHub Actions
   - Twilio
 ---

-Talk about Followup Friday

-A few weeks back, [ChefBrent](https://twitch.tv/chefbrent) started a new show every friday called "Follow-up Friday".
+A few weeks back, [ChefBrent](https://twitch.tv/chefbrent) started a new show every Friday called "Follow-up Friday".
 The premise is that you may find tons of things through a week during the day.
 News stories, new software projects, etc. With that, if you don't write it down to look over at a later time, you likely won't remember it.
 His new weekly show tries to mitigate that and have a scheduled time every week to pull up those topics and look over them.

 I created a page on my site to list these topics for things I find myself, but I wanted to make ways for it to be as easy as possible to add to the list without needing to open a markdown file and make a commit by hand every time I find a new thing.
 With a combination of Twilio and GitHub Actions, I was able to automate this process.

-## Programatic SMS with Twilio
+## Programmatic SMS with Twilio

 To start, I wanted to build a SMS bot that would handle the collection of a title for an entry and the URL that it goes to.
 Instead of writing a full node script to do all of this and pause execution while I wait for the response or handle timeout and other things, Twilio Studio allowed me to abstract a lot of this.
 [Twilio Studio](https://www.twilio.com/studio) allows for a SMS flow with a drag-n-drop interface.
 The entire flow in Twilio is below.